-The Company holds 28 claims totaling 20,353 ha in 3 uranium properties located in the Northeast Athabasca Basin area of Saskatchewan.
-This area of the basin overlies the northeast trending Wollaston-Mudjatik Transition/Shear Zone, expressed as a wide low magnetic zone in the basement rocks and often displaying conductive characteristics that are coincident with known uranium deposits including McArthur River, Cigar Lake and Rabbit Lake.
+The Company possesses 28 claims, which total 22,578 ha, spread across four uranium properties in the Northeast Athabasca Basin area of Saskatchewan.
+This basin area overlays the northeast trending Wollaston-Mudjatik Transition/Shear Zone, expressed as a broad low magnetic zone in the basement rocks.
+This zone often exhibits conductive characteristics coinciding with known uranium deposits including McArthur River, Cigar Lake, and Rabbit Lake.
 All properties are prospective for basement and/or unconformity hosted settings.